Bodzio6978/FitnessApp/README.md

 - Ads
 - Charts for weight and body measurements
-- Data caching(Making more use of ROOM that firebase)
+- Data caching(Making more use of ROOM and removing a lot of unnecessary firebase calls)
 - User customization(app colors, starting screen etc.)

 ## Installation